 The Client

-The presenting client is a 23 year old Caucasian male.
-He has attended a Christian college locally for 3 years where he is studying to be a pastor.
-Pornography has been a struggle for him for many years beginning when he was 15.
-Stating that he has been a Christian since he was ten, he believes that viewing the pornography is wrong but has struggled to stop.
-His use is viewing pornographic images and videos on his phone about every other day.
-There have been times in which he has tried to quit, but it has never lasted more than a month of sobriety.
+The presenting client was a 23 year old Caucasian male.
+He had attended a Christian college locally for 3 years where he was studying to be a pastor.
+Pornography had been a struggle for him for many years beginning when he was 15.
+Stating that he had been a Christian since he was ten, he believed that viewing the pornography was wrong but had struggled to stop.
+His use was viewing pornographic images and videos on his phone about every other day.
+There had been times in which he had tried to quit, but it had never lasted more than a month of sobriety.
 In his desire to quit, he first reached out to his youth pastor in his senior year of high school.
 His pastor was understanding but told him he had to “work hard” to quit and to get rid of this “sin.”
 An accountability partner was quickly found for him from within the youth group and he was told to meet with this partner weekly.
 No more follow up was provided from the youth pastor and the meetings fizzled out after about 3 months.
 Not knowing where to turn, his parents recommended counseling once he revealed his struggle to them.
 He met with a counselor who at times worked with the client to not view the pornography use as a problem, saying that masturbation was good for someone at his age.
 Another high school friend he confided in stated that there was nothing wrong with him as “everyone does it.”

 The client presented as being shy and somewhat reserved.
 He seemed hesitant to share his struggle with pornography use in the first session.
 He seemed to be uncertain of the reaction he would get.
 His appearance was well kept, he held eye contact, and could hold a conversation well.
 Nothing unusual was of note in his psycho-social-spiritual assessment.
 There was no past abuse, no past or current drug use, and no history of mental illness in the family.
 His medical examination did not reveal any abnormalities as well.

-Currently, he is not in a dating relationship and his last relationship was his high school girlfriend whom he broke up with when he entered college.
-He reports having a good relationship with his parents, and is loving but not close with his older brother and younger sister.
-The friendships he does have are little to none.
-There is no one he hangs out with after school and he feels very lonely since his brother graduated from the same college.
+At the time, he was not in a dating relationship and his last relationship was his high school girlfriend whom he broke up with when he entered college.
+He reported having a good relationship with his parents, and was loving but not close with his older brother and younger sister.
+The friendships he did have were little to none.
+There was no one he spent time with after school and he felt very lonely since his brother graduated from the same college.
 He previously would only hang out with his brother and his friends.
-His brother knows about his pornography use struggle but he has no other friends who know about it.
-When asked about hobbies or things he enjoys, he struggles to think of anything to say, reporting that he is “just not interesting.”
+His brother knew about his pornography use struggle but he had no other friends who knew about it.
+When asked about hobbies or things he enjoys, he struggled to think of anything to say, reporting that he was “just not interesting.”

 The Process